stosicresearch/dnnising/README.md

 num_shuffle = 10;
 ```

-Then we allocate the internal buffers (`J` and `S`) and load the network weights into J. Note we pass in `transformer_layers * 4`, since a transformer layer consists of four unique weight matrices.
+Allocate `J` and `S` (internal buffers to the library) and load the network weights into `J`.
+Note that we use `transformer_layers * 4`, since each transformer layer consists of 4 weight matrices
 ```
 dnnising.py_alloc(transformer_layers * 4, hidden_size)
 dnnising.py_read(model)
 ```

-We can then optionally shuffle J when trying to compare between trained and random networks.
+Shuffle `J` to get a random network with the same distribution of weights as the trained network
 ```
 #dnnising.py_shuffle(num_shuffle)
 ```

-We use Monte Carlo (quenching) simulations to minimize the energy fo the system across `max_steps` sweeps.
+Run Monte Carlo (quenching) simulations to minimize the energy of the system
 ```
 e = 0.0
 for i in range(max_steps):